 A collection of innovative and ambitious short stories from a visionary young writer

 In The Dominant Animal – Kathryn Scanlan’s adventurous, unsettling debut collection – compression is key.
-Sentences have been relentlessly trimmed, tuned, and teased for maximum impact, and a ferocious attention to rhythm and sound results in a palpable pulse of excitability and distress.
+Sentences have been relentlessly trimmed, tuned and teased for maximum impact.
+A ferocious attention to rhythm and sound results in a palpable pulse of excitability and distress.

 ‘Kathryn Scanlan comes to us as an oracle when we have never before been so desperately in need.
-The truths of our human affliction divulged in these icily precise, immaculately impolite, genius-spooked stories will undo you for your own good.’ – Gary Lutz, author of Stories in the Worst Way
+The truths of our human affliction divulged in these icily precise, immaculately impolite, genius-spooked stories will undo you for your own good.’
+Gary Lutz, author of Stories in the Worst Way

 ‘Kathryn Scanlan whittles sentences into weapons.
 The stories in The Dominant Animal are not cuddly; the dog jaws the baby like a bone; and humans, just as easily, gnaw at animals and other humans.
-Just as easily, the stories turn into poems, the wind blows through them and “scatters” us.’ – Christine Schutt, author of Pure Hollywood
+Just as easily, the stories turn into poems, the wind blows through them and “scatters” us.’
+Christine Schutt, author of Pure Hollywood